bkarr/libshr/README.md

 - Event for very initial add, and not just add to empty queue
 - Configurable performance related events for monitoring

-#### Completed
+#### Working
-- shared_q -- interprocess queueing of arbitrary sized data of any type, still developing unit tests and tuning and optimization will be ongoing
+- shared_q -- interprocess queueing of arbitrary sized data of any type, still developing unit tests, and tuning and optimization will be ongoing
 - shrq_harness -- multi-threaded test harness for performance/stress testing
 shared_q
 - sharedq -- command line utility for managing/testing queues